blocky/attestation-service-examples/esports_data_from_pandascore/README.md

 example.
 At a high level, he `getMatchResult` function takes the `matchID` and `apiKey` as arguments, uses them to fetch and parse the match data from `https://api.pandascore.co/matches` and returns the `MatchResult` struct populated with PandaScore data.
-The `oracleFunc` function returns a `Result` containing the `MatchResult` to the Blocky AS server to create an attestation over the function call and the `Result` struct.
+The `scoreFunc` function returns a `Result` containing the `MatchResult` to the Blocky AS server to create an attestation over the function call and the `Result` struct.

 ### Step 3: Run the oracle

-To run `oracleFunc`, you need call:
+To run `scoreFunc`, you need call:

 ```bash
 make run